 and the pair $(E,s)$ is not $\delta$-stable. \end{itemize} This completes the proof. \end{proof}

 \begin{proposition} Let $E$ be a torsion-free sheaf of rank $r$ with $h^0(E)>0$, and fix $\delta<1/\rk(E)$.
-If $E$ is stable, then, for every non-trivial section $s\in H^0(E)$, the pair $(E,s)$ is $\delta$-stable. \end{proposition} \begin{proof} Assume that a pair $(E,s)$ with $E$ being a torsion-free sheaf of rank $r$ is not $\delta$-stable; let $(F,s')$ be the destabilizing sub-pair.
+If $E$ is stable, then, for every non-trivial section $s\in H^0(E)$, the pair $(E,s)$ is $\delta$-stable. \end{proposition} \begin{proof} Assume that the pair $(E,s)$ with $E$ being a torsion-free sheaf is not $\delta$-stable; let $(F,s')$ be the destabilizing sub-pair.
 Again, one must analyze two possibilities.

 First, if $s'=0$ then

 because $\delta>0$, so $F$ destabilizes $E$, and $E$ is not stable.

 When $s'\ne0$, then